ryanoglesby08/exposing-css-hidden-complexities/README.md

 # Exposing CSS Hidden Complexities

+Accompanying blog post outlining the development of this repo: <http://ryanogles.by/css/javascript/react/2017/11/17/exposing-css-hidden-complexities-with-react.html>

 ## Motivation

 This repo is an exploration of shifting complexity out of CSS and into JavaScript, using React as the core view library.